iArunava/Decision-Trees/README.md

 # Accuracy and F1_Score

-Using KCrossValidation using 3 folds, this is the output
+Using KCrossValidation using 3 folds on the titanic dataset, this is the output

 ```
 [{'accuracy': 80.0, 'F1_score': 0.7377777777777778},
  {'accuracy': 81.69491525423729, 'F1_score': 0.773109243697479},
  {'accuracy': 41.01694915254237, 'F1_score': 0.35555555555555557}]
 ```

+NOTE: Data preprocessing is not taken much into account

 # LICENSE